 digital marketing and analytics service providers.

-The Firm will not hold your personal data for longer than is necessary.
-The Firm retains your personal data for as long as the Firm needs it for the purposes described in this Notice, or to comply with our obligations under applicable law and, if relevant, to deal with any claim or dispute that might arise between you and us.
+The Chambers will not hold your personal data for longer than is necessary.
+The Chambers retains your personal data for as long as the Chambers needs it for the purposes described in this Notice, or to comply with our obligations under applicable law and, if relevant, to deal with any claim or dispute that might arise between you and us.

 Requirement to provide personal data

 You are not under a statutory or contractual obligation to provide us with any personal data.
-However, where you submit a query to the Firm in the ‘Contact’ section of our website we will ask you to provide certain information, such as your name,address, telephone number and email address.
+However, where you submit a query to the Chamber in the ‘Contact’ section of our website we will ask you to provide certain information, such as your name, address, telephone number and email address.
 If you do not provide this information, we may not be in a position to process your request.

 You have the following rights, in certain circumstances and subject to certain restrictions, in relation to your personal data: